Lab 01: Dealing with Spatial Data in Python

 .
 To extract a column as a DataFrame

 , we need to pass a list of column names.
-In our case that’s just a single column:
+In our case that’s just a single column of “apples”, but is within a double bracket (so that it is a list):

 purchases_apple = purchases_loaded[['apples']]